farshadmrd/CI-CD-with-GitOps_TestRepo/docs/drs/drs.md

     </p>
 </details>

-## <a name="system-overview"></a>  3 System Overview
+## 3 System Overview

 <details>
     <summary> Users should be able to build, test, and deploy their code by simply pushing it to the repository as an input.
 Here we show the use case diagram and some of the scenarios that must be implemented.
-Warning this is an example and may not be complete.
     </summary>

 ![Use Case Diagram](imgs/GitOps.png "Use Case Diagram")